- Performing Arts

 This exhibit explores the nature of working with wood, the way in which people create with wood as well as allowing the language of wood to speak through these creations.

 In 2018, the Catskill Mountain Foundation celebrates it’s 20th anniversary.
 Wood Would is one of several group exhibitions that we are offering in hopes of igniting your sense of wonder, providing a platform for you to explore not only the nature of specific materials but the very nature of creativity itself.
 We are both in awe of and grateful for the rich and diverse talent that lives and works in our region.

-Wood Would will be on display at Kaaterskill Fine Arts, Hunter Village Square, Main Street, Hunter from April 21 through June 3, 2018.
-An opening reception will be held at the gallery on Saturday, April 21 from 5 pm to 8 pm.
+Wood Would will be on display at Kaaterskill Fine Arts, Hunter Village Square, Main Street, Hunter through June 3, 2018.

-Also on display at Kaaterskill Fine Arts from April 21 through June 3 are Catskill Mountains and Creeks, Adirondack Mountains and Lakes: Robert Selkowitz.
+Also on display at Kaaterskill Fine Arts through June 3 are Catskill Mountains and Creeks, Adirondack Mountains and Lakes: Robert Selkowitz.